quira-org/repo-recommendations-for-gtd/README.md

 1. Manually start your workflow.
 2. Wait for Quine's GTD action to run.
 You should see a message similar to this:
    ![Authorisation link in console](readme_assets/authorisation_link_console.png)
-3. Click on the link and log in or sign up on our platform or just click on Confirm.
+3. Click on the link to confirm, log in or sign up on our platform.
    ![Device confirmation](readme_assets/device_confirmation.png)
 4. That's it!
 Come back to your GTD repo issues page and check out our recommended repos.